-At ARK, we are committed to providing a high standard of service to our tenants and service users.
+At Ark, we are committed to providing a high standard of service to our tenants and supported people.
 However, we accept that despite our best efforts, there may be occasions where you are not fully satisfied with the service that we have provided.
 If this is the case, then we want to know about it.

-If you tell us that you are unhappy with the service provided by (or on behalf of) ARK, this is a complaint.
+If you tell us that you are unhappy with the service provided by (or on behalf of) Ark, this is a complaint.
 Anyone who receives, requests or is affected by our services is entitled to make a complaint.
-You might be a service user, a tenant, a relative of someone receiving support, a day service provider, a health professional, an advocate, a neighbour or a member of the public.
+You might be a supported person, a tenant, a relative of someone receiving support, a day service provider, a health professional, an advocate, a neighbour or a member of the public.

 How do I complain?

 You can make a complaint in any way that you choose:

 We will ensure that you have the help you need to make a complaint, should you wish to do so.
 We have shared copies of our Complaints Policy (PDF, 613KB) with the tenants and service users that we support, in a format which is accessible.
 We can provide copies of this policy in Easy Read (PDF, 1.7MB) , audio, braille, and many languages other than English.
 If you would like us to send you a copy of our Complaints Policy in any of these formats, please let us know.

 The Scottish Housing Regulator has also published an information leaflet for tenants about Complaints and Significant Performance Failures.